KirillCheremisin/KirillCheremisin.github.io/about.md

 A logical continuation of the Bachelor.
 Overview of testing concepts, project on multicomponent web-app, making DWH on SQL Server.

 <h3>Experience</h3>
-1. Junoir .NET developer. at window facory
+1. Junoir .NET developer. at window factory
 2. Dynamics NAV developer at Awara IT
 3. Dynamics NAV developer at Microsoft Russia
 4. Dynamics NAV developer at Sberbank Leasing